jatanpandya83/Small-dataset-statistics/README.md

 I had 16 data points of platelet count collected over past 3-4 years, which is obviously too small.
 You need the i.i.d(identical independent) assumption and atleast 30 data points to apply CLT.

 # What questions did I want to answer?
 How likely is it that my platelet count indicates thrombocytopenia?

-Naturally, I decided to perform hypothesis test at alpha = 10%
+Naturally, I decided to perform hypothesis test at level alpha = 10%.
+I applied the test in two situations:

+- Over all the data-points obtained in the past 3-4 years: 16 data points
+- Last one year: 5 data points

 Hypothesis test: In this case it is a one sample, one sided test, as below:
 - Null hypothesis: I have no medical condition
 - Alternate hypothesis: I have thrombocytopenia

 # My approach

+I could use the student's T test, if my data was approximately normal.
+Below is the QQ plot:

+Data does suggest that its distibution is approximately normal.

+Now that the data is approx. normal, and further on, making i.i.d assumption, I applied the Student's T test.

+# Calculations

 # Concluding remarks